How Long Does Teeth Whitening Last

 - Irritation and gum burns – This is common with an at-home gel tray and chairside whitening.
 This can be avoided with custom-fitted trays.
 Also, irritations are usually mild and temporary.

-- Gum whitening – The gums can be bleached as well and may temporarily lose their colour.
+- Gum whitening – The gums can also be bleached, and may temporarily lose their colour.

-- Damaged tooth enamel – Though research is still inconclusive, abrasive compounds can cause surface grooves and can lead to thinning of the enamel, especially with strong abrasives and bleaching solutions.
+- Damaged tooth enamel – Though research is still inconclusive, abrasive compounds can cause surface grooving and thinning of the enamel, especially with strong abrasives and bleaching solutions.